ghivert/collectible-card-game-daar/README.md

-# Touché Coulé
+# Collectible Card Game

 Welcome to the DAAR project.
-The idea will be to implement a "Touché Coulé" (Battleship) game in a decentralized way, on Ethereum.
-This will have cool side effects, like not be forced to pay for servers.
+The idea will be to implement a Collectible Card Game in a decentralized way, on Ethereum.
+This will force you to iterate through the creation of CCG cards as NFT, create a marketplace for players to exchange NFT, and run a frontend to create collections.

 # Installation